 January blues getting you down?
 Us too.
 Need something to look forward to?
-Same here.
+Would a trip to a European capital do?

 There are plenty of more appealing destinations than the office on a wet and windy January morning, so why not book a long weekend away to one of Europe’s most popular cultural capitals?